jadonroberts/ABS-Setup/README.md

 1. Download the [Audiobookshelf](https://play.google.com/store/apps/details?id=com.audiobookshelf.app&hl=en-US) app
 ![abs](/abs.png)

+2. Make sure your are connected in the Tailscale app before attempting login

 2. You will be prompted to add a new server when you first open the app.
 When prompted for a server address paste in:

 >http://192.168.11.65:30067